gkimball1/maze-bot/docs/README.md

 #### Galen Kimball
 Hi!
 I'm Galen, a second-year EECS major
-- High level overview of robot tasks and solution approach, general design and implementation such as the wall-padding strat
+- High level overview of robot tasks and solution approach, general design and implementation details such as the wall-padding strat
 - Website & Media

 #### Mengti Sun